 - Program Extension Request Form completed by you and your academic advisor

 - Updated financial documentation (issued within last 6 months), such as a bank statement, scholarship/sponsorship letter or offer letter for a graduate assistantship.
 If you are extending your program for 1 year you will need to show the full amount listed in the chart below.
 If you are extending for 1 semester you will need to show 1/2 the amount listed in the chart (below)

 - Receive updated I-20 or DS-2019 with new program end date

 - You will know that your request has been processed when you have your new I-20 or DS-2019 in hand.
-Without your updated I-20 or DS-2019, you cannot assume your request has been complete.
+Without your document in hand, you cannot assume your request has been completed.

 |Tuition and Fees||$14,400||$15000||$14000||$17400|